kubernetes/sample-controller/README.md

 This particular example demonstrates how to perform basic Symphony client operations such as:

-* How to specify the task input/output path.
+* How to specify the task input/output path and the callback fucntion.
-* How to specify the service type.
 * How to get the task status.

 ## Details